adswa/multimatch_gaze/paper.md

 implemented by [@Dewhurst] in Matlab.
-This algorithm represents scanpaths as geometrical vectors in a two-dimensional space: Any scanpath is build up of a vector sequence in which the vectors represent saccades, and the start and end position of saccadic vectors represent fixations.
+This algorithm represents scanpaths as geometrical vectors in a two-dimensional space: Any scanpath is build up of a vector sequence in which the start and end position of vectors represent fixations, and the vectors represent saccades.
 Two such vector sequences are - after optional simplification based on angular relations and amplitudes of saccades - compared on the five dimensions “vector shape”, “vector